From the PBR to Your Pasture

 But what do the livestock owners say?

-Another multi-year PBR Stock Contractor Year, H.D.
-Page, it was the dramatic turn around in conception rates for his cows that sold him on SweetPro.
+For another multi-year PBR Stock Contractor Year and owner to the last 2 PBR Bulls of the Year (SweetPro’s Long John 2015 and SweetPro’s Bruiser 2016), H.D.
+Page, it was the dramatic turnaround in conception rates for his cows that sold him on SweetPro.

 “We went from the worst year ever, to the best year we’d ever had,” Page said.
 “With the heat and dryness, we just couldn’t get the cows to cycle.
 We went from conception rates of 65-70% to 97% bred in a single year.
 The only thing we changed in our program was adding SweetPro blocks.”